Roymaniac/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `rm -r /tmp/my_first_directory` to delete a directory and it contents

 Use `cd -` change the working directory to the previous one

+Use `ls -al . .. /boot` to list all files beginning with period character with are normally hidden in `current` dir `parent` working dir and `boot`